bhautikkeraliya/Flutter-Intro-Slider/README.md

 # flutter_intro_slider

-Flutter Intro Slider app is simple slider which you can display in .I hope you like it.
+Flutter Intro Slider app is simple slider which you can display in your app.I hope you like it.
 If you like than please press star button.

 # Screenshot
 ![Screenshot_20210812_123547](https://user-images.githubusercontent.com/17822076/129153499-ba1eb90f-3a7f-4576-bcf7-08540ced1828.jpg)